-We are in development of a wearable diagnostic headset capable of measuring features related to cerebral blood flow.
+We are in development of a wearable therapeutic and diagnostic headset which may be capable of treating cancer, mental disease and measuring features related to cerebral blood flow.
 Our technology is non-invasive, low-cost, and portable and may allow for broader applications including point-of-care.
-Hospital studies are underway for potential future use as a stroke detector on humans in ambulances and urgent care facilities.
+Hospital studies are underway for potential future uses.

 We have made significant strides in a full brain scanning system with bloodflow for potential impact in generalized neuro and BCI, without ionizing radiation or contrast injections.